bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders.rst

 |h2| 2.
 An Implicit Generative Model (aka the "decoder") |h2e|

-Let's continue to use this handwritten digit generative model as our motivation for a generative model.
+Let's continue to use this handwritten digit as our motivation for generative models.
 Generating a 28x28 greyscale image that looks like a digit is non-trivial, especially if we are trying to model it directly.
-The joint distribution over 28x28 random variables is going to be complex, for example, enforcing that "0"s have empty space near the middle but "1"s don't, is not very clear.
+The joint distribution over 28x28 random variables is going to be complex, for example, enforcing that "0"s have empty space near the middle but "1"s don't, is not an easy thing to do.
 Typically in these situations, we'll introduce latent variables which encode higher level ideas.
-In our example, one of the latent variables might correspond to which digit we're using (0-9), another one may be the stroke width we use, and so on.
-This model is simpler because there are usually fewer parameters to estimate, reducing the number of data points required for a good fit.
+In our example, one of the latent variables might correspond to which digit we're using (0-9), another one may be the stroke width we use, etc.  This model is simpler because there are usually fewer parameters to estimate, reducing the number of data points required for a good fit.
 See my post on
 `the expectation-maximization algorithm <link://slug/the-expectation-maximization-algorithm>`__,